braft compatibility surface

 What it does not preserve

 The compatibility layer is supported and tested, but it is not where the API is growing.
 New features and new types show up in include/quorumkit/ first.
-The braft layer gets whatever it needs to keep existing code working.
+The braft layer gets what it needs to keep existing code working inside the documented contract.